This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

 My favorite food depends completely on the situation.
-I love the morning breakfast with my wife and my two small girls – no matter what’s on the plate.
+I love breakfast with my wife and my two small girls—no matter what’s on the plate.
 I also might enjoy a burger before a football game with the “gang” or some fine dining with a couple of friends.
+I actually think that having good company—with people who I love spending time with—is more important than what’s on my plate.

-For me, a diet is almost by definition restrictive: you are purposefully restricting certain foods.
+For me, a diet is almost by definition restrictive: you purposefully restrict certain foods.
 So, in that sense, a diet is obviously restrictive.
 But I don’t think that “restrictive” needs to be bad.
 As long as you feel that you have a balance, it can be rather fun to find creative ways to cook foods that belong to a certain diet.

-When people ask me about the food I can or can’t eat, it certainly can be annoying.
-I suppose the frustration comes from the fact that others do not always understand the complications and nuances of diabetes treatment.
-They potentially never will understand since they don’t deal with diabetes on a daily basis.
-At the same time, it’s important to remember that many people who ask this are asking because they are concerned.
-It usually comes from a good place.
+It certainly can be annoying when people ask me about the food I can or can’t eat.
+I suppose the frustration comes from others not always understanding the complications and nuances of diabetes treatment.
+They potentially will never understand since they don’t deal with diabetes on a daily basis.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?